AWilso76/DatabaseMgmtSQL/README.md

 ---

 # Employees Excluding the Information Technology Department:
-This query excludes employees from the Information Technology department, demonstrating how SQL can be used to manage exclusions at a department level.
+The query excludes employees from the Information Technology department, demonstrating how SQL can be used to manage exclusions at a department level.

 <img width="51000" alt="image" src="https://i.imgur.com/v6sE7lD.png">